TroyLaPolice/European-Neolithic-Expansion/README.md

 	// ---------------------------------------------------
 ```

 *First, we will look at coloring schemes.
-These are discribed at the top of the markdown.*
+These are described at the top of the markdown.*

 ```
 	// Determine Coloring Schemes:
 	// ***********************************
-	defineConstant("Color_scheme", 1); // Parameter of 0 = Genomic Coloring, 1 = Behavoiral Coloring
+	defineConstant("Color_scheme", 1); // Parameter of 0 = Genomic Coloring, 1 = Behavioral Coloring
 	defineConstant("Color_option1", 0); // Parameter of 0 = No special color for 1st generation 'hybrid' offspring, 1 = Coloring for 1st generation 'hybrid' offspring
 	defineConstant("Color_option2", 1); // Parameter of 0 = No special color for 1st generation HG individuals who have learned, 1 = Coloring for 1st generation HG individuals who have learned
 ```
-Color_scheme is a binary choice for if you want genomic coloring gradient or phenotypic behavorial coloring
+Color_scheme is a binary choice for if you want genomic coloring gradient or phenotypic behavioral coloring

-The next two are options that determine if you want special colors for specific conditons like those who have recently learned or first generation "hybrids"
+The next two are options that determine if you want special colors for specific conditions like those who have recently learned or first generation "hybrids"

 *Preferences regarding the map on which the individuals move*